JasonGao76/students/_posts/Time_Box_Entrees/2024-01-08-CPT_Project_Log.md

 - Check for garbage and test to block it
 - Can test and monkey smash to see if it still works

+## 1/11-1/12:
+> Work on and completed Milanote frontend screen planning

+> Ideation Checkpoint #1 Part A done on 1/12